nammenam/neuromorphics/paper/thesis.typ

 While one branch of AI was abstracting the neuron into a mathematical function to be simulated on digital sequential processors (the von Neumann architecture), Caltech's Carver Mead saw a fundamental inefficiency.
 He observed that the digital simulation of neural processes was incredibly power-hungry, whereas the brain itself runs complex computations on just a few watts.

 In the 1980s, Mead proposed neuromorphic engineering.
-The core idea was not to *simulate* the logic of a neuron, but to *emulate* its physics.
+The core idea was not to simulate the logic of a neuron, but to emulate its physics.
 He championed using VLSI (Very-Large-Scale Integration) analog circuits to build artificial neurons and synapses directly in silicon.

 His key insight was to operate transistors in their "sub-threshold" regime—an analog, low-power state where their behavior (the relationship between current and voltage) is governed by the same exponential physics that dictates the flow of ions through a neuron's membrane.

 This approach offered several revolutionary advantages:
-* Co-location of Memory and Processing: In a von Neumann computer, data is constantly shuttled between the CPU and memory (the "von Neumann bottleneck").
+Co-location of Memory and Processing: In a von Neumann computer, data is constantly shuttled between the CPU and memory (the "von Neumann bottleneck").
 In Mead's silicon neurons, the "memory" (the synaptic weight) is physically part of the same circuit as the "processor" (the neuron body), just as it is in the brain.
-* Massive Parallelism: Each silicon neuron and synapse operates in parallel, just like their biological counterparts.
+Massive Parallelism: Each silicon neuron and synapse operates in parallel, just like their biological counterparts.
-* Power Efficiency: By emulating the analog physics directly, these circuits could be thousands or even millions of times more power-efficient than a digital simulation of the same process.
-* Event-Driven: Like real neurons, these circuits were designed to be "event-driven," meaning they only consume power when a "spike" (an electrical pulse) actually occurs.
+Power Efficiency: By emulating the analog physics directly, these circuits could be thousands or even millions of times more power-efficient than a digital simulation of the same process.
+Event-Driven: Like real neurons, these circuits were designed to be event-driven, meaning they only consume power when a spike (an electrical pulse) actually occurs.

 Mead's early work, like the silicon retina, proved the concept.
 It was a chip that didn't just capture pixels, but processed visual information (like edge detection and motion) directly on the sensor in an analog, brain-inspired way.
-This marked the birth of a field dedicated to building hardware that *is* the network, rather than hardware that just *runs* a simulation of one.
+This marked the birth of a field dedicated to building hardware that is the network, rather than hardware that just runs a simulation of one.
 ]

 #v(2em)